 - reached more than 6 million Texas residents of all ages.

 These volunteer efforts are worth more than $98 million to the State of Texas.
 Texas Master Naturalist™ volunteers serve in 48 local chapters across the state serving 213 counties, and new chapters are developing all the time.

 Funding for the Texas Master Naturalist program is provided by Texas Parks & Wildlife Department and Texas A&M AgriLife Extension Service.

-In Texas, this partnership among the Texas A&M AgriLife Extension, Texas Parks and Wildlife Department, and some 398 local partners has resulted in a unique master volunteer organization.
+In Texas, this partnership among the Texas A&M AgriLife Extension, Texas Parks and Wildlife Department, and over 400 local partners has resulted in a unique master volunteer organization.
 At the state level, the organization is directed by an advisory committee providing training guidelines, program marketing and promotion, curriculum resources, and advanced training opportunities; and a volunteer representatives committee responsible for representing the varied interests of the chapters and providing a communication link to state committees and program leaders.

 Past Annual Results: